 So it is with an individual’s credit score, that gnarly number that banks and lenders rely on when granting mortgages and loans.
 It’d be great to have the perfect credit score (which happens to be 850), but it’s not necessary.

 When it comes to credit, very good is good enough.
 Being diligent about paying bills on time and being faithful about paying bills on time every month will get you where you need to be – which is at a score of 760 or higher.

-Credit scores are a quick assessment of a borrower’s track record on paying bills, and help lenders gauge how trustworthy a borrower will berepaying money.
-The better the history, the higher the credit score.
-Originally designed to provide lenders quick insight into a borrower’s payment record, credit scores now are used by employers, utility companies, landlords, cellphone carriers and even insurance companies to financially evaluate customers.
+Credit scores are a quick assessment of a borrower’s track record on paying bills, and help lenders gauge how trustworthy a borrower will be at repaying money.
+The better the credit report, the higher the credit score.
+Originally designed to provide lenders quick insight into a borrower’s payment record, credit reports now are used by utility companies, landlords, cellphone carriers and even insurance companies to financially evaluate customers.